|Home > Help >Membership & account>Rules & policies>Celebrity material policy|

 "Celebrity material" means things like videos or images of celebrities.
 Selling celebrity material may involve both intellectual property rights (like copyrights) and rights of publicity (the right to control commercial use of your image).
 Sellers need to make sure that their listings comply with third-party copyrights and rights of publicity.

-In addition, you can't list CDs, DVDs, VCDs (Video CDs), or screen saver programs that contain any images, still photographs, or videos of celebrities or models.
+In addition, you can't list Digital Media including but not limited to CDs, DVDs, VCDs (Video CDs), Blu-Rays, Flash Drives, or screen saver programs that contain any images, still photographs, or videos of celebrities or models.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.